skyout/sass-styleguide/README.md

 * Ensure that variables are not ambiguous and describe the value they hold.
 * Like variables should be grouped together to help with context and readability.
 * Comment each variable or group to document the values.
+* Inheritance of colors should be used whenever possible

 ```sass
 // bad